Blacktail redhorse: Distribution and habitat

 Moxostoma poecilurum is found throughout Mississippi River tributaries on the former Mississippi Embayment running from Southern Kentucky to Southern Arkansas, south to Louisiana.
 It can also be found in gulf slope drainages from the Choctawhatchee River in Alabama and Florida to Galveston Bay in Texas.
 It is endemic to the Southeastern United States.
 The distribution has not been noticeably decreased for any reason, nor has the Blacktail Redhorse been extirpated from any particular location.

 Moxostoma poecilurum is a demersal, temperate, freshwater fish, most commonly found in sandy and rocky pools, runs, and riffles of small to medium-sized streams and rivers.
 Due to their adaptive abilities and widespread distribution throughout the Southeast, they can sometimes also be found in reservoirs, swamps, and the Mobile Delta.
 They generally occur in swift to standing water over sand, silt, rock, or gravel substrates and around aquatic vegetation.
 It is a benthic feeder and has a relatively diverse diet ranging from detritus, diatoms, and a wide variety of small invertebrates including microcrustacea, rotifers and the larvae of many insects.
 A Louisiana State University study revealed a specific diet "primarily composed of chironomid (55%) and heptageniid larvae (17%)".
-Due to its relatively small size, the Blacktail Redhorse is a common prey species among many avian and mammalian predators.
+Due to its relatively small size, the blacktail redhorse is a common prey species among many avian and mammalian predators.

 Life cycle

-Blacktail Redhorse spawn in rocky shoal areas of small streams from late April through early May, when water temperatures approach 20 degrees Celsius.
+Blacktail redhorse spawn in rocky shoal areas of small streams from late April through early May, when water temperatures approach 20 degrees Celsius.
 They utilize an aggregation spawning technique in which 2–3 males swim around a female, spawning intermittently.
 The fertilized eggs are dimersal and nonadhesive and hatching occurs 6–8 days after fertilization.
 The larvae move off the bottom and into the water column roughly 6 days after hatching.
-Females reach maturity at roughly 3 years of age and have an average clutch size of 17,000 eggs.
-Blacktail Redhorse can reach lengths of up to 51 centimeters (20 inches), and have a maximum lifespan of 10 years.
+Females reach maturity at roughly 3 years of age and have an average clutch size of 17,000 eggs. blacktail redhorse can reach lengths of up to 51 cm, and have a maximum lifespan of 10 years.
 During colder months of the year, mature individuals are known to display seasonal migration, moving downstream into deeper water.